EdgeApp/biggystring/README.md

 # biggystring

-Big number library using only strings as inputs and outputs
+Floating point big number library using only strings as inputs and outputs

 ## Install